Getting a building permit

 Step 6.Respond to any requests for further information

-We may request details that are missing or unclear in the application documents.
+We may request further information that is missing or unclear in the application documents.

 Step 7.Receive a building permit

-If we determine that your application meets the required standards, we’ll send you your building permit and endorsed drawings.
+If the Municipal Building Surveyor determines that your application meets the required standards, we will send you your building permit and endorsed drawings.

 The building permit includes information about mandatory inspections required throughout building works.

-The building inspector performs a mandatory inspection to make sure that all work is completed in accordance with the permit.
+The Building Inspector performs a mandatory inspection to make sure that all work is completed in accordance with the building permit.

 After the inspection, you’ll receive either an approval or a direction to fix.
 If you receive a direction to fix, it’s important to attend to the items listed within the required time frame.